Erwin Lemmens: Club career

 Born in Brussels, Lemmens started his career at K.S.K.
 Beveren in 1995, and was a regular in his last two years after which he signed for Racing de Santander in Spain.
 After four seasons and 49 La Liga matches for the Cantabrians (adding 33 appearances in a 2002 promotion) he joined RCD Espanyol also in the country, being first-choice during the 2003–04 campaign.

 The arrival of Cameroon international Carlos Kameni the following season meant Lemmens was confined to bench duty, with just one Copa del Rey match to his tally.
 Subsequently, he signed with Olympiacos F.C. in the summer of 2005, competing with young Kleopas Giannou for the substitute role behind regular Antonios Nikopolidis.

-Lemmens did not manage to play one single game with the Greek, being demoted to third-choice in 2006–07 upon the signing of Tomislav Butina.
+Lemmens did not manage to play one single game with the Greek side, being demoted to third-choice in 2006–07 upon the signing of Tomislav Butina.
 On 31 January 2007, he was finally released by the club, quickly joining Dutch club RKC Waalwijk on a free transfer; on 10 February he played his first Eredivisie game, against Heracles Almelo.

 Lemmens moved to newly promoted F. C. Verbroedering Dender E.H. for 2007–08, and won the competition for first-choice with former R.S.C.
 Anderlecht's Jan Van Steenberghe.
 After a hip injury, however, his season came to an end.

 After one year out of football, 33-year-old Lemmens signed with first professional club Beveren, now in the second division.
 He helped the team finish comfortably in mid-table, but they would be relegated due to financial irregularities and he retired shortly after, going on to work as a goalkeeper coach with K.S.C.
 Lokeren Oost-Vlaanderen and K.R.C.
 Genk.